pxl-research/pixie-ops/README.md

   * Choose the right reclaim policy:
     * Retain for production databases.
     * Delete for development and temporary data.

-* Set up cluster first and separate from the rest.
-* In production: use same port forwarding script as in local development?
+* In production: port forwarding is probably not needed?

 Note: only use CI/CD to build containers when pushing to main.
 Changing production should be done by manually applying Terraform/OpenTofu.